Type Theory

 TODO Objective

-x :≡ y means that whenever you read x, you may replace x by y.
+x :β‘ y means that x is a new name and that for now on, whenever one reads x, one may replace x by y.

-If a bit later I say: x :≡ azerty, then « x + x » may be read as « azerty + azerty ».
+If x :β‘ azerty, then Β« x + x Β» may be read as Β« azerty + azerty Β».

 We want to express the fact that there is a way to start from here and get to there.

-More over, if we call our numbers ℕ, then for all n : ℕ, we have string(n) : String.
+More over, if we call our numbers β, then for all n : β, we have string(n) : String.

-We may see string as the name of a path, i.e. a way, to get from ℕ to String.
+We may see string as the name of a path, i.e. a way, to get from β to String.

 Formation